austintackaberry/100-days-of-code/log.md

 **Today's Progress**: removed job title from jobsort, changed color scheme, converted hn-scraper-bot to async/await, only makes geocode call if fullPostText has changed since last run

 **Thoughts**: Made a ton of progress today, feel pretty good about that.
 Now I realize why massive monolithic apps are awful.
 So hard to edit/troubleshoot.
 Unfortunately, it's looking like I won't finish all my January goals by the end of the month.
 I need to work extra hard up until the turnaround because I know I won't have much energy during the turnaround.

+### Day 248: January 31, 2018

+**Today's Progress**: Started implementing redux in jobsort()

+**Thoughts**: Though redux was a little difficult to grasp at first, as I start to implement it into jobSort(), I realize that the flow of data makes sense.
+It makes the code cleaner and easier to understand.
+Once I'm done converting jobsort to redux, I'm going to work on the shipt coding challenge.
+Waiting to see if I can use React/Redux or if I need to use vanillaJS.